SMC

 PG and Research Department of Zoology

 The Department of Zoology was elevated to a Research Centre in 2010.
-That same year, the M.Phil. program was introduced under the Self-Supporting Stream to encourage postgraduate students to embark on research.
+That same year, the M.Phil program was introduced under the Self-Supporting Stream to encourage postgraduate students to embark on research.
 The department provides postgraduate students with excellent opportunities to explore and excel in the field of research.
+By aligning the curriculum with global trends in higher education, the department ensures students are equipped with the skills and competencies required to thrive in a global academic and professional environment.

 By aligning the curriculum with global trends in higher education, the department ensures students are equipped with the skills and competencies required to thrive in a global academic and professional environment.